movementlabsxyz/MIP/MD/md-121/README.md

         - Senders MAY then use the usual move type serialization when posting to a given channel.
         - An additional macro `#[topic]` could be added to prevent DoS attacks by spamming unprocessed topics, similar to the [`#[event]`](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-44.md) macro.
     3. Developers MAY refer to a new class of objects `topic MyTopic {}`.
         - This MAY be useful if topics take a particularly exotic form.
-See [D.] for combinator usage.
+See [D.4](#d4-combinator-api) for combinator usage.

 ### D2: Partial ordering mechanism for topics